-“Welcome back young master.”
+“Welcome back, young master.”
 A young maid bowed.
 “We have dinner ready.
-Will you be needing us to set up a three guest rooms?”
+Will you need us to set up three guest rooms?”

-“Yes please, we’ll eat when I finish talking to grandfather.
+“Yes, please, we’ll eat when I finish talking to my grandfather.
 You three go with them and wash up.
 We’ll join you guys later.”

-“I never been serviced by maids before.”
+“I have never been serviced by maids before.”
 Sam grinned from ear-to-ear.

 “As you wish.”
 The maids left with the three.

 “I expected you to say that.”
 Phil looked troubled.

 Both Phil and I went to Duke Hon’s study room.
 Phil gently knocked on his grandfather’s door.

 Pushing the door, Phil went in first.
 The room was dimly lit, making Duke Hon squint to read his paper works.